Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Experiment

 \textbf{Quantitative Comparison on Real-World Task.} The success rates of real-world tasks are shown in Table~\ref{tab:realworldresults}.
 Under the identical constraint of training with the same dataset of 50 episodes, our BridgePolicy yields the highest success rate on all the tasks, with an average of 0.9, underscoring its effectiveness.
 Meanwhile, FlowPolicy exhibits a significant performance drop in the real world on tasks requiring location generalization, such as Pour and Pick-and-Place.
 DP3 is in the second place with a success rate of 0.78, and Simple DP3 only achieves a success rate of 0.65, possibly due to the small number of parameters.

-\textbf{Qualitive Comparison on Real-World Task.} As depicted in Figure~\ref{fig:real-world} and ~\ref{fig:real-world-unplug}, we select three examples of the real-world task Oven-Opening and Unplug generated by DP3, FlowPolicy, and BridgePolicy, respectively.
-From left to right, the sequence presents the key frames of the Franka arm finishing the task.
-The Oven-Opening task consists of 2 key stages: 1) grabbing the door handle of the oven and opening it halfway; 2) moving the arm upon the half-opened door and pushing it down until it is fully opened.
-In the very case of Oven-Opening, DP3 fails to finish the task while FlowPolicy and BridgePolicy both finish the task in the end.
-BridgePolicy exactly finishes the 2 stages and fully opens the oven, while FlowPolicy fails to half-open the door in the first stage, and it presses down against the door handle directly, leaving the door not fully opened.
+\textbf{Qualitive Comparison on Real-World Task.} Three real-world examples of Oven-Opening and Unplug generated by DP3, FlowPolicy, and BridgePolicy are shown in in Figure~\ref{fig:real-world} and ~\ref{fig:real-world-unplug}.
+The sequence presents the key frames of Franka finishing the task.
+The Oven-Opening task consists of 2 key stages: 1) grabbing the oven handle and opening it halfway; 2) moving the arm upon the half-opened door and pushing it down until it is fully opened.
+In the case of Oven-Opening, DP3 fails to finish the task while FlowPolicy and BridgePolicy succeed.
+BridgePolicy exactly finishes the 2 stages and fully opens the oven, while FlowPolicy fails to half-open the door in the first stage, and it presses against the handle directly, leaving the door not fully opened.
 We also observe similar results in the Unplug task, shown in Figure~\ref{fig:real-world-unplug}.
-DP3 and FlowPolicy are able to extend their grippers towards the target location, but they did not precisely clamp the socket, thus failing to unplug successfully.
+DP3 and FlowPolicy extend their grippers towards the target location, but they do not precisely clamp the socket, thus fail to unplug successfully.
 BridgePolicy, on the other hand, successfully clamped the plug and pulled it out.
-Videos of the real-world experiments can be found in the Supplementary Materials.
+Videos of real-world experiments are in Supplementary Materials.